deepanshs/mrsimulator/docs/user_guide/method/writing_custom_methods.rst

 .. plot::
     :context: close-figs
-    :caption: A simulated central-transition selective spectrum of :math:`{87}^\text{Rb}`.
+    :caption: A simulated central-transition selective spectrum of :math:`^{87}\text{Rb}`.
 The large number of sidebands from the previous simulation have been suppressed.

     sim.methods = [ct_pulseacquire]
-    sim.config.number_of_sidebands = 70  # Reset number of sidebands for efficiency
+    sim.config.number_of_sidebands = 70  # Reduce number of sidebands for efficiency
     sim.run()

     processed_data = processor.apply_operations(dataset=sim.methods[0].simulation.real)